-Ever since I was little I've messed with glitter, clay, glue and colors.
+Ever since I was little, I´ve been messing around with glitter, glue, clay and colors.

-I want to show you what I perceive and feel.
-And share the beauty that i see and sense.
+I want to share what I perceive and feel.
+And in turn show you the beauty I see and feel around me.